ChihayaYuka/Open-o3/README.md

 ![License](https://img.shields.io/badge/License-MIT-green.svg) ![Version](https://img.shields.io/badge/Version-0.1.0-blue) ![Last Updated](https://img.shields.io/badge/Last%20Updated-2025/2/21-orange)

-Open-o3 is the open-source version of OpenAI's o3 model.
+Open-o3 is the open-source version of OpenAI's o3.
 This project aims to provide a powerful, open, and accessible language model for researchers and developers, advancing the field of artificial intelligence.
 Open-o3 is committed to offering flexible and customizable interfaces to support various reasoning tasks such as numerical calculations, programming, logic reasoning, etc. Through this open-source project, we hope to foster innovation and application of AI technology.

 ## Project Description